-With the COVID-19 outbreak, many small businesses and charities have the opportunity to really work ON their business rather than in it, and especially on their SEO.
+SEO this year.
+With the COVID-19 outbreak, many small businesses and charities now have the opportunity to work ON the business rather than in it.

 I’ve had good results with SEO for local businesses and charity websites.
-A recent project, developing a new website for a local coffee shop, has already seen them promoted to page two on Google within a couple of months, and I expect this to improve soon.
+A recent project developing a new website for a local coffee shop has already seen them promoted to page two on Google within a couple of months, and I expect this to improve soon.
 Likewise, a charity community centre I volunteer with has their website in the number one spot for their keywords and is also on the first page for the keyword ‘room hire‘.

-1. Check your SEO keywords: For this, you really need to ask or think like your customers.
-For example, if you are a Personal Trainer in Newcastle your keywords should be Personal Trainer, Personal Trainer Newcastle and Newcastle Personal Trainer.
-You also need to check the meta-description for your website and ensure that your keyword(s) are included in the text (see images below).
+Check your SEO keywords: For this, you really need to ask or think like your customers.
+For example, if you are a Personal Trainer in Newcastle your keywords should be Personal Trainer, Personal Trainer Newcastle, and Newcastle Personal Trainer.
+You also need to check the meta-description for your website and ensure that your keyword(s) are included in the text (see image below).

-Click the link to seranking.com and you can check your current keyword rankings for free.
-It’s worthwhile keeping a log of where you rank and measure every 2-4 weeks
+Click here for a link to seranking.com where you can check your current keyword rankings for free.
+For best practice, keep a log of where you rank and measure every 2-4 weeks.

-3. Now you know the keywords you should be using, and where you rank, how can you then improve your position?
+Now you know the keywords you should be using and where you rank, how can you improve your position?

 Ensure the keywords your customers use to search on Google are included on your website.

-• Update your content on a regular basis e.g. regular blogs or updates.
+Update your content regularly (e.g. regular blogs or updates).
 Google loves websites that are regularly updated and will reward those that do.
-Where possible try and make sure you are creating blogs/updates which include your keyword(s).
+Where possible try and make sure you are creating blogs/updates which include your keyword.